 Get creative and ask for and offer help!

 It’s tempting to burn the candle at both ends during this busy time of year, but that also means you run the risk of burning out or getting sick (which will put you even further behind).

-Set strong boundaries regarding things like quitting time, client phone time, taking on additional work, taking on additional responsibilities, YOU time, and bedtime (for you and your kids).
+Set strong boundaries regarding things like quitting time, client phone time, taking on additional work, taking on additional responsibilities, YOU time, family time, and bedtime (for you and your kids).

 #8 Take a Break